-Either way, whether you can keep up with the slang or not, make sure you are dressed to impress on the hill and check out our snowboard jackets and snowboard pants collection.
+Either way, whether you can keep up with the slang or not, make sure you are dressed to impress on the hill and check out our latest women's snowboarding jackets and men's snowboarding jackets collections at Ridestore!
 At least you'll look cool, even if you don't sound cool!

 Backcountry - terrain outside of a resort’s boundaries that’s unpisted, unpatrolled and ready to explore.
 Bear in mind though that backcountry riding can be dangerous, so it’s experts only out there!

 Freerider - a snowboarder or skier who prefers to ride off-piste.
 They escape the resort to find powder, peace and quiet and adventure.

 First tracks - creating the first tracks down a powder field the morning after big snowfall.
 The holy grail for off-piste borders, and only achieved by setting your alarm, downing a coffee and getting to the front of the lift queue.